OneLif2/HansRobot_Elfin_robot_arm/README.md

 2. The program has been tested on various platforms, including PC, Jetson Nano, and Raspberry Pi.
 3. Expanded applicability: The robotic arm can now operate with sensors on both Raspberry Pi and Jetson Nano.
 4. Smooth operation is ensured as the time.delay command is not used.
-5. Enhanced flexibility: Users can adjust the speed at any point during operation.
+5. Enhanced flexibility: Such as users can adjust the speed at any point during operation.
 6. Simultaneous control of two or more robotic arms.

 ## Usage : Take the app.py as an example